 These are 9 of the best ever Paleo tapioca flour recipes and I tell you the basics of what tapioca flour is and where it comes from.
 What is tapioca flour anyway?
 Is it like that nasty slimy tapioca pudding my grandma used to make?
 It really wasn’t that bad, I just couldn’t handle the texture.
 It felt like little slimy round worms in my mouth.
 I was a kid you know, so don’t get upset with me, okay.
 Anyone else not like tapioca pudding?

 So, to answer my own question.
 Tapioca is derived from cassava roots.Tapioca starch can be extracted from the cassava root and made into “pearls” or flour.
 They can be used as a thickening agent in food recipes such as pie filling or pizza dough.
-Obviously the flour is used in foods like those, not the pearls.*Please note that most of the links on this page are affiliate links.
+Obviously, the flour is used in foods like those, not the pearls.*Please note that most of the links on this page are affiliate links.
 This means if you click on a link and purchase, you will receive the same price, but I will receive a little money for referring you to the product.
 This helps keep this blog free for you.
 I truly appreciate you supporting my blog.

 Tapioca has a mild flavor and is slightly sweet.
 It is a very pure form of starch.
-It is totally gluten-free, free from sugar and low in calories.
+It is totally gluten-free, free of sugar and low in calories.
 It’s very useful for gluten-free baking or cooking, much like cassava flour.
 Here is a post I wrote about cassava flour: Cassava Flour Recipes Index, Pros, Cons and Best Prices

 Interesting facts: Cassava is called yuca root sometimes.
-It is mostly grown in parts of Asia, Africa and South America.
+It is mostly grown in parts of Asia, Africa, and South America.
 The entire cassava plant is a staple crop which is very important to millions of people in those areas.
 It supplies a lot of them with a significant amount of their daily calories.

 Below are some of the best Paleo Tapioca Flour Recipes I could find.
 It really is a great option in recipes because it is totally gluten-free and quite healthy.
 It’s becoming the new fad flour.
 You really should give these Paleo Tapioca Flour Recipes a try.